 16.)
 Palma Nova

-Palma Nova was probably one of the very first hotel-spots on the island and one that still attracts the crowds today.
+Palma Nova was probably one of the very first hotel spots on the island and one that still attracts the crowds today.
 It’s totally one of the best things to do in Majorca if you want a lovely beach and easy access to lots of restaurants and bars.

 17.)
 Manacor

+Manacor is a relatively large inland town in Majorca, with lots going on, too.
 For instance, every Monday morning, they have one of the biggest markets in all of Majorca, plus a heap of gorgeous pottery stalls and places to shop.

 Plus, there’s a Rafa Nadal Museum if you’re into tennis.
-Though, you might find this a bore if you’re not. 😉
+Though you might find this a bore if you’re not.

 Also, don’t forget about the nearby Drach Caves, too.
 They’re so dramatic and well worth visiting if you want some time out of the sun!